Leave your legacy

 Stating it in your estate plan

-While it may bring extra joy to be involved with leaving your legacy while you are alive, you might also want to make provisions in your will for loved ones and beloved causes.
+While it may bring extra joy to be involved with leaving your legacy while you are alive, you might also want to make provisions in your will for loved ones and beloved causes through estate planning.
 You have the option to leave a specified amount of money or set up a trust for an individual or institution.
 This is also a time when you might wish to pass on family heirlooms to the next generation or something of historical or artistic significance to a museum.

 Leaving your legacy is truly a win-win situation.
 The beneficiaries of your generosity will be grateful and you may feel fulfilled by being able to pass on your hard-earned experience and wealth.